 Buyers should review all available well records.
-More information on well logs is available here.
-To access the well log database online, click here.
+More information on well logs and the well log database are available on the Oregon Water Resources Department's Well Report Query.
 Buyers are advised to have well flow tested by a professional.
 While real estate licensees are not trained and do not have the expertise to test wells, they may be able to direct you to the appropriate well professionals.
 Even when wells are inspected and tested, it is impossible to guarantee a continued supply of water.